sahil-kale/autoglide/README.md

 - [Core Tracking Filter + State Estimator](thermal_estimator/readme.md)
 - [Guidance Control Laws](controller/readme.md)
 - [Monte Carlo Simulation + Analysis](monte_carlo/readme.md)

-## Overview
-Autoglide is a short side project I started to learn about glider flight dynamics, thermal updraft modelling, state estimation, and non-linear guidance controls.
-The goal is to create a simulation of a glider within a convective environment that can autonomously locate and track a thermal updraft using only onboard sensors and compute, mirroring the challenges faced by real-world glider pilots.
-The project ultimately ended up being a fun way to explore non-linear control theory, optimal control, state estimation, and controller/estimator interactions.

-The project was inspired by my interest in gliding as a sport (as I am a glider pilot myself) and my desire to learn more about control theory and state estimation.

 ## Future Work
 Here are some random ideas and thoughts for extensions and future work that I wanted to capture.